galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Streams' data and track realisations

 \item For each stream a set of densely populated reference points or knots along the track is produced.
 We describe what data is available and how this is done, for each individual stream in Sec.~\ref{s:stream_tracks_implemented}.
 The set of knots created for each stream is dense enough so that simple linear interpolation can be performed later to evaluate the track at any given point and the stability of the interpolation is ensured.
 This set of knots will define the stream's track.

-\item In case i), when end point's coordinates are provided, the initial set of points is realised as uniformly spaced points along the great circle arc connecting them.
+\item In case i), when end point's coordinates are provided, the initial set of points is realised as uniformly spaced points along the ?(shortest) great circle arc connecting them.

-\item Similarly, in case ii), when the pole, mid point and length are provided, the end points are computed and an initial set of points is realised along the great circle as described.
+\item Similarly, in case ii), when the pole, mid point and length are provided, the end points are computed and an initial set of points is realised along the great circle as described in the previous point.

 \item When an initial track or set of candidate points is reported and there is no existing information either on the end-points, pole or directly the reference frame's rotation matrix, this is guessed automatically based on the data collected from the literature, as follows: \begin{itemize} \item The geometric average of the first and last point is used as an initial guess for the mid-point and pole.
 This guess is provisional as this average is, in general, not along the stream track and --unless the input is already a track-- these points are not necessarily representative of the track's end points.
 An initial stream frame is realised with these parameters and the points rotated to this reference frame.
 In this initial reference frame $\phi_1$ can be used as an independent variable and the knots, defined as a set of points uniformly spaced in $\phi_1$, will lie reasonably close to the frame's equator ($\phi_2\sim0\degr$). \item In this initial frame, the new reference point's coordinates $(\phi_1,\phi_2)$ are found by interpolating the knots' $\phi_2$ at the mean $\phi_1$.
 This point will lie along the track by construction and is a reasonable approximation of a mid-point. \item Next, two points near the reference point (within $0\fdg5$) are used to compute a new pole.
 The stream's reference frame is now computed using the new mid-point and pole.
 This reference frame ensures the mid-point is at the origin and the track stays close to $\phi_2\sim0\degr$ around it. \end{itemize}